Discusser/ImgToASCII/README.md

   -?, --help                       Show help options

 Application Options:
-  -f, --file=                      The path to the i -h, --max_height                 Maximum height of -w, --max_width                  Maximum width of -t, --transparent_background     Whether or not th -s, --image_spacing              The spacing betwe --no_colors                      Disables colors
+  -f, --file=                      The path to the image to be converted to ASCII.
+To set multiple files, repeat the argument -h, --max_height                 Maximum height of the image in px -w, --max_width                  Maximum width of the image in px -t, --transparent_background     Whether or not the background should be transparent on images with alpha channels -s, --image_spacing              The spacing between images when printing multiple images at the same time --no_colors                      Disables colors
 ```